Power architectures: a direct approach is more efficient

-A decade later, (this time line is ambiguous; this actuallty happened after the turn of the century, as well.) the Intermediate Bus Architecture (IBA) was proposed and has become popular in many applications, such as data communications, data centres and telecom applications.
-One of the primary aims of this approach was to centralise the isolation into a single bus converter, reducing the bulk of multiple isolated converters.
-Some of these Intermediate Bus Converters (IBCs) were also known as ‘ratio converters’, as they could be characterised by the ratio between their input and output voltages.
+A decade later, (this time line is ambiguous; this actually happened after the turn of the century, as well.) the Intermediate Bus Architecture (IBA) was proposed and has become popular in many applications, such as data communications, data centers and telecom applications.
+One of the primary aims of this approach was to centralize the isolation into a single bus converter, reducing the bulk of multiple isolated converters.
+Some of these Intermediate Bus Converters (IBCs) were also known as ‘ratio converters’, as they could be characterized by the ratio between their input and output voltages.
 Many of these IBCs were at least semi-regulated to provide a sufficiently ‘stiff’ voltage for use with devices other than point-of-load (PoL) converters, such as fans.

 Huge data increases demand for more efficient power solutions

 In recent years data traffic has increased significantly due to the boom in mobile devices and, in particular, increased high-bandwidth video content.
 These figures are expected to rise tenfold between 2017 and 2022, according to Ericsson.